sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+June 2021: We submitted a [Paper](https://sayarkarmakar.github.io/publications/guaranteesfullpaper.pdf) on stochastic neurotron and its convergence guarantee.

 June 2021: I was awarded an AMS Simons Travel Grant for 2021-2024.

 May 2021: We submitted a paper on Forecasting output growth of Advanced economies where gold market volatility is used as a proxy of global uncertainty.
 This is a joint work with Aseef Salisu, Rangan Gupta and Sonali Das.
 [Paper](https://ideas.repec.org/p/cth/wpaper/gru_2021_017.html)